NCAS-CMS/cfdm/docs/source/introduction.rst

 Version |release| for version |version| of the CF conventions.

-The Python cfdm package is a complete implementation of the :ref:`CF-data-model`.
+The Python cfdm package is a reference implementation of the :ref:`CF-data-model`.

 **Functionality**